devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 **Notes**:
 - In YouTube Origin, HW decoding takes priority over SW decoding, and AV1 is preferred over VP9 (the original YouTube app prioritizes VP9 over AV1).
-- However, this project is currently facing an issue with accurately detecting processors that support hardware decoding for both AVC1 & VP9 on some devices using MediaTek, Amlogic, Allwinner & Rockchip.
-I’ll work on fixing this issue in next few months.
+- However, this project is currently facing an issue with accurately detecting processors that support hardware decoding for both AVC1 & VP9 on some devices (MediaTek, Amlogic, Allwinner, Rockchip, Realtek & Broadcom).
+I’ll work on fixing this issue in next months.
 - To test AV1 videos, try TheFatRat's music videos, they all support the AV1 codec

 ## Installation